kubernetes-sigs/kustomize/releasing/README.md

 Instructions on how to get a new OpenAPI sample can be found in the [OpenAPI Readme].

+### Set up the release tools

+#### Prepare your source directory

+The release scripts expect Kustomize code to be cloned at a path ending in `sigs.k8s.io/kustomize`.
+Run all commands from that directory unless otherwise specified.

 #### Load some helper functions